kailash-manasarovar/statement/docs/personal/expenses.md

 ## Tech

+My laptops and phones are really unusable as they are infested with hacker software and ways for them to connect.

 - 19/01/2024    | Apple iPhone 14               | 859.00        | [receipt](../content/documents/evidence/iphone-bill.png)
 - 14/03/2024    | Two phones at Movixoz, Madrid | 134.00        | receipt on request
 - 13/04/2024    | Amazon analog phone           | 18.58         | receipt on request